sonarsushant/Sapient-Data-Engineer-Challenge/README.md

 **Please go through following files:**
 1. Problem Statement : This file contains problem statement as well as data description.
-2. Data Pipeline Document : It gives detailed information about pipeline.
-I have mentioned data flow diagram, preprocessing, null value imputation and future scope.
+2. Data Pipeline Document : It has detailed information about pipeline like data flow diagram, preprocessing, null value imputation and future scope.